OpenChain-Project/License-Compliance-Specification/Official/en/3.0/openchain-license-compliance-3.0.md

 #### Rationale:

-To ensure reasonable commercial efforts have been instituted in the preparation of the compliance artifacts that accompany the supplied software, as required by the identified licenses.
+To ensure reasonable efforts have been instituted in the preparation of the compliance artifacts that accompany the supplied software, as required by the identified licenses.

 ## 3.5 - Understanding open source community engagements